Mini Diarium documentation

 }

-Overrides are saved and re-applied automatically every time you open the app.
+Overrides are re-applied automatically every time you open the app.
 They layer on top of the selected built-in theme.

 Supported Token Families